openstax/research-p3-experiment-4/digital_logic/templates/textbook/digital_logic.md

 ## NOT {:.not}

-The **NOT** logic gate takes one input.
+The **NOT** logic gate takes only one input.
 The output of the NOT gate is simply the opposite of the input.
-NOT A, for example, would output 1 if A=0 and output 0 if A=1.
+For example, if A=0, then NOT A would output 1.
+If A=1, then NOT A would output 0.
 For this reason, a NOT gate is often called an inverter.
 In Boolean algebra, NOT is represented as an apostrophe.

 {% call m.equation() %}